 The word paranoia was invented by Hippocrates, the founder of medicine.
 This term comes from the Greek ‘para’ = away from, ‘noos’ = mind.
-So, being away from your mind.
+So, it's literal translation is being away from your mind.

-Someone who is paranoid interprets every situation, all words and behaviours.
+Someone suffering from this condition interprets every situation, and focuses on every words and behaviours.
 A single word might be enough to awaken their suspicions or a deep feeling of persecution.
-That’s why paranoia causes isolation.
-Indeed, paranoid people think that they cannot rely on anyone.
-Distrusting, they have to protect themselves from the world, paranoid people are often angry, scared and want to get revenge.
+That’s why it causes isolation.
+Indeed, these people believe that they cannot rely on anyone and often build walls up around themselves.
+They are naturally distrusting and they feel that they have to protect themselves from the world.
+Paranoid people are often angry, scared and want to get revenge.
 If they have friends, it’s only because they see them as harmless.

-Distrust is therefore an important characteristic of paranoid people, as well as looking ahead.
+Distrust is therefore an important characteristic of their personalities, as well as looking ahead.
 Indeed, their thoughts are centred around the future, they are scared of what might happen and so try to predict violent attacks or betrayal.
 In doing so, they tend to behave like bullies.
 Interpreting everything, including what seems obvious to everyone else, they sometimes go as far as manipulating or depriving others of their freedom, just to get to the truth.
-And woe betide those who don’t do what the paranoid persons wants, they will therefore be seen as going against the paranoid person and presumed guilty.
+And woe betide those who don’t do what the sufferer wants, they will therefore be seen as going against the paranoid person and presumed guilty.

 There are two types of paranoia:

-- Paranoid personality: this is a personality disorder; the paranoia is constant and completely embedded within the individual’s personality.
+- Paranoid personality: This is a personality disorder; the condition is constant and completely embedded within the individual’s personality.

-- Delusional paranoia: this involves episodes of acute paranoia affecting those who are not necessarily paranoid people.
+- Delusional paranoia: This involves episodes of acute paranoia affecting those who are not necessarily overly suspicious.

 You might be interested in this article: Why Do I Constantly Need Attention?

-- Distrust and doubt: a paranoid person will always tend to think that those around them are trying to harm them.
+- Distrust and doubt: a sufferer will always tend to think that those around them are trying to harm them.

-- Tendency to be secretive: scared that what they say will be used against them, the paranoid person will trust very few others.
+- Tendency to be secretive: scared that what they say will be used against them, a sufferer will trust very few others.

-- Aggression: anger and hostility are part of their behaviour because they always feel persecuted, threatened and humiliated.
+- Aggression: anger and hostility are part of their behavior because they always feel persecuted, threatened and humiliated.

-- Isolation: a paranoid person has doubts about everyone around them, including their own family members.
+- Isolation: doubts about everyone around them will persist, including their own family members.
 It is therefore difficult for them to maintain relationships.

-Some signs are both symptoms and triggers for paranoia.
+Some signs are both symptoms and triggers for paranoia, these include;

 - Loss of sleep